Once you have completed your Master’s degree, you can go on to third cycle studies and specialise in an area you are interested in.

 PhD studies are to educate and train scholars capable of conducting research of high quality and working with other qualified assignments within higher education, industry and society, where experience of research is essential.

 PhD studies aim to provide the following:

-- have developed the capacity to think creatively and critically
+- The ability to think creatively and critically

-Our research spans the entire field of biology: molecular, cellular and organismic biology as well as evolution science, ecology, conservation biology and environmental management.
+Our research covers the entire field of biology, from molecular, cell and organismal biology to ecology, evolutionary biology, conservation biology and environmental sciences protection.

 The Department of Biology has a long and distinguished research tradition.
 It can be traced back to Professor of philosophia naturalis et physica experimentalis (natural history and physics), Kilian Stobaeus (1690-1742) (in Wikipedia).
 Now, as then, the Department of Biology is conducting modern research at the cutting edge of the research field.
 If you are curious about our research, you can find brief descriptions of our research specialisations on our research teams' web page.

 In order to be admitted to research studies at the Department of Biology, you must meet both the general entry requirements and the specific entry requirements for the chosen research subject.
 The general entry requirements state that you must have completed a degree programme in higher education corresponding to at least 240 credits, or have equivalent knowledge.
 The specific entry requirements normally mean that you must have studied second cycle courses that are relevant to the planned research specialisation, and completed a degree project in the subject.